goshiphq/goship-cms/content/blog/what-are-the-types-of-trailers-in-truckload-shipping.md

 altText: trailer types
 image: images/goship-blog-29-.png
 ---
 If you don’t have a lot of experience with [truckload freight shipping](https://www.goship.com/blog/what-is-truckload-shipping-and-how-does-it-work/), it may be challenging to arrange everything properly.
 While many shippers are focused on freight rates, they often miss the importance of using the correct equipment.

+# How to choose a trailer?

 There are different trailers in truckload shipping, each created to move different kinds of freight.
-Before booking a shipment, it’s crucial to know the differences between truck trailers, their role, and their characteristics.
+Before booking a shipment, it’s crucial to know the differences between truck trailers, their role, and their specifics.
+To pick the most suitable trailer type, it is critical to examine your cargo in detail and be well aware of its size and dimensions.
+The weight of your items also matters when choosing a trailer for transportation.
+Characteristics like freight fragility or special chemical features will influence your trailer choice, too.

-# How to choose a trailer?
+Gathering the necessary data is the key to finding the right trailer that will both condense and secure your cargo.

 ## What are the types of trailers?